 London Film Festival, 2012-10-20

 Giving a film’s plot away in its title: The Assassination of Jesse James by the Coward Robert Ford did it.
-So, with greater economy, did Snakes on a Plane.
+So, with a lot less fuss, did Snakes on a Plane.
 Here we have Simon Killer, about a guy called Simon, who’s a Killer.
-It’s a good thing we know this early on, because without the sense of “when he’s going to do it, and who’s he going to do?”
+It’s a good thing we know this early on, because without the sense of “when’s he going to do it, and who’s he going to do it to?”
 Antonio Campos’s introspective follow-up to the nervy, pervy Afterschool might just die of a tension deficit disorder.

 We’re in the sort of Paris that Americans with a Hemingway bent still hanker after – of cafes and night-time and fun, of bordellos staffed by pretty young things, not a pimp to be seen, everything’s warm, bohemian, nice.
-Into this milieu drops our hero, an “a-hero” in fact, an affectless lump of passivity, a premature ejaculator and mother’s boy who is mentally composing and recomposing the killer letter to the girl who recently dumped him, hoping to deliver a stiletto sleeved in “miss you” language.
+Into this milieu drops our hero, an “a-hero” in fact, an affectless lump of passivity, a premature ejaculator and mother’s boy who is mentally composing and recomposing the smackdown letter to the girl who recently dumped him, hoping to deliver a stiletto sleeved in “missing you so much” language.

 So is Mati going to die?
 Or is it going to be the other girl?
 Or someone else entirely?
 As I said earlier, the title delivers the tension in this film, which does little to deliver it by other means.
 Simon Killer has lots to recommend it – the performances, the Kafka-esque slow reveal of Simon’s true nature, the claustrophobic Parisian atmosphere – but the film wanders off on plotlines that should simply be cut; it’s 15 minutes too long.
 For a character as slippery as Simon the windiness of The Assassination of Jesse James etc etc isn’t what you need, it’s a shorter, sharper Snakes on a Plane punch.